ABOUT DIA

 Serving on Our Board

-If you are interested in becoming a board member, please contact our chair, Kevin Whittinghill, at KevinW@DimondNews.org.
+If you are interested in becoming a board member, please email us at nominations@dimondnews.org.
 Our board election takes place every April, with nominations open several months in advance.
 New board members may also be appointed by the board at other times of the year if there are vacancies.
-We are recruiting now, January-March 2025, for the term starting April 2025.
-Learn more and reach out!
+Our 2025-26 Board roster is here.

 Public Information

-- Our board meetings are held the second Thursday of the month at the Dimond Branch Public Library at 3565 Fruitvale Ave., Oakland, CA, 7-9pm.
-(Note: Every other month the meeting is held on-line via Zoom.)
+- Our board meetings are held the second Thursday of the month at the Dimond Branch Public Library at 3565 Fruitvale Ave., Oakland, CA, 7-9pm, unless otherwise announced.
 Committee meetings take place as determined by the individual committees.

 - The public is invited to our board meetings.
-If you would like to request an item added to the agenda, please email our chair, Kevin Whittinghill, at KevinW@DimondNews.org.
+If you would like to request an item added to the agenda, please email our chair, David Gross, at DavidG@DimondNews.org.

-- Board meeting minutes are posted to the website approximately one month after the meeting, following board review and approval.
-See elsewhere on this page for minutes dating back to 2015, when we became an incorporated nonprofit.
+- Board meeting minutes are posted to this page approximately one month after the meeting, following board review and approval.

 General Meetings